and Demonstration Software

 ACE Course 308 (Self-Study eBook)

-the computational study of economic processes modeled as dynamic systems of
+is the computational modeling of economic processes (including whole economies) as open-ended dynamic systems of

 The CLs and demonstration software linked at this site cover ACE applications